Joy-less/EncryptionMaid/README.md

 ## Disclaimer

-This implementation has not been audited, so it should not be used for high-stakes encryption.
+This implementation has not been audited, so use at your own risk.